Calcium in osteoporotic patients

 There is some evidence to support and discount a deleterious effect of calcium ingestion on blood vessels.
 It is not easy to find an answer that will satisfy both sides of this debate.
 For now, we suggest following the IOM recommendations that most adults need 1000 to 1200 mg of elemental calcium daily.

 The most recent reviews of calcium and cardiovascular risk have failed to show a deleterious effect.
 Thus, most experts agree with the IOM plan.
+Patients with osteoporosis need calcium and for most people this means 1000 to 1200 mg of elemental calcium, preferably in the diet, each day.

 Is magnesium helpful for osteoporosis?